nikerla/vc-content/pages/businessfeatures/product-information-management.md

         <div class="section-title">Qliktag</div>
         <div class="col-w">
             <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-                Qliktag was built as a collaborative platform on the GS1 Source data model, which had been created for PIM management and syndication.
+                <a href="https://www.qliktag.com/" rel="nofollow">Qliktag</a> was built as a collaborative platform on the GS1 Source data model, which had been created for PIM management and syndication.
 With this product information management software brands, retailers, manufacturers, and suppliers are now able to aggregate, manage, improve, and share the trusted product information with multiple parties within the channel of retail environment.
 Multiple big companies can attest to Qliktag speed of processing as well as to its sophisticated customer experience engine and mobile SDK.
             </div>
             <div class="col __col-30">
                 <img alt="Product information management - Qliktag " src="assets/images/qliktag-screen.jpg" />